• Robert Wallace Martin Very Early Mustard Pot

 For sale is this gorgeous, Eventide squat vase by William Moorcroft, dating to 1928 or soon thereafter.
 Decorated with large and small trees in the wondrous evening red/amber colourway, it is a wonderful vase that displays extremely well due to the angles of the vase under cabinet lights!
 The Eventide pattern prominently features a landscape scene, typically showcasing a moody, twilight setting and is characterized by its depiction of trees and often includes a setting or rising sun, casting a warm, glowing effect over the scene.
 It is one of the most sought after rare designs.

-• William Moorcroft Small Claremont Vase
+• William Moorcroft Florian Forget-me-not Vase

 • Doulton Lambeth Florence Barlow Horses Jug